Propane vs. Natural Gas vs. Heating Oil: Orange Home Heating Fuel Comparison

 | 579,101 | 99,824 |

-28 Orange Heating Oil Companies You Can Bank On
+28 Orange Heating Oil Companies You Can Trust

-With 92,108,924 gallons of heating oil delivered to Orange homes last winter, the Orange community depends on its 28 oil companies when temperatures dip.
+With 92,108,924 gallons of heating oil delivered to Orange residences the last heating season, the Orange community relies on its 28 oil companies to keep their oil tanks full.
 Oil delivery is a two step process: First, an oil truck picks up oil at the nearest bulk fuel terminal (also known as a “rack”).
 In the case of Orange, two of the closest terminals are Sprague in Newington, NH and Apex in Rensselaer, NY.
-Then, the truck delivers the number two heating oil to residences and companies throughout Orange and the surrounding vicinity.
+Then, the truck delivers the #2 heating oil to residences and companies throughout Orange and the surrounding area.